1138 Aleppo earthquake

 The 1138 Aleppo earthquake was among the deadliest earthquakes in history.
 Its name was taken from the city of Aleppo, in northern Syria, where the most casualties were sustained.
 The earthquake also caused damage and chaos to many other places in the area around Aleppo.
-The quake occurred on 11 October 1138 and was preceded by a smaller quake on the 10th.
+The earthquake occurred on 11 October 1138 and was preceded by a smaller quake on the 10th.
 It is frequently listed as the third deadliest earthquake in history, following on from the Shensi and Tangshan earthquakes in China.
 However, the figure of 230,000 deaths reported by Ibn Taghribirdi in the fifteenth century is most likely based on a historical conflation of this earthquake with earthquakes in November 1137 on the Jazira plain and the large seismic event of 30 September 1139 in the Transcaucasian city of Ganja.

 Background

 Aleppo is located along the northern part of the Dead Sea Transform system of geologic faults, which is a plate boundary separating the Arabian plate from the African plate.
 The earthquake was the beginning of the first of two intense sequences of earthquakes in the region: October 1138 to June 1139 and a much more intense and a later series from September 1156 to May 1159.
 The first sequence affected areas around Aleppo and the western part of the region of Edessa (modern Şanlıurfa, Turkey).
 During the second an area encompassing north-western Syria, northern Lebanon and the region of Antioch (modern Antakya, in southern Turkey) was subject to devastating quakes.

 In the mid-twelfth century, northern Syria was a war-ravaged land.
 The Crusader states set up by Western Europeans, such as the Principality of Antioch, were in a state of constant armed conflict with the Muslim states of Northern Syria and the Jazeerah, principally Aleppo and Mosul.